YuukanOO/uniformcss.com/docs/customization/utility-settings.md

 ## Responsive Pseudos

-The `responsive-pseudos` setting when enabled, will enable pseudo variants across breakpoints.
-By default all Uniform CSS property pseudos are not individually specifiable based on breakpoints e.g. `sm.hover.align-left`.
-This setting enables that feature.
+The `responsive-pseudos` setting when enabled, will enable responsiveness across pseudos.
+By default, `responsive-pseudos` is disabled for all Uniform CSS properties.

 ```scss
 // styles.scss